-The WordPress is the most favorite website platform for many webmasters and is successfully running various high-end websites on its platform.
-Do you know what makes the WordPress so comfy medium to publish and manage the content?
+WordPress is the favorite website platform for many web admins and successfully runs various high-end websites on its platform.
+What makes WordPress a comfy medium to publish and manage content?

 Let me give a brief intro on WordPress plugins in this post!

-WP plugins are the just extensions of WordPress.
-The popularity of WordPress is due to the ease of workability on it.
+WP plugins are just extensions of WordPress.
+The popularity of WordPress is due to its ease of workability.

 A user with no coding knowledge can bring out significant changes in the WordPress website by the optimal use of plugins.

-Let us take an example, if a user wants to add a popup on the homepage of his or her website!
+Let us take an example!
+If a user wants to add a popup on the homepage of their website!

 The conventional method is to add a proper code on the site at the exact place.
 A precise and crisp coding knowledge is required for the same.

-But for an amateur, this difficult task can be done easily by use of an excellent WordPress plugin.
+But for an amateur, this difficult task can be done quickly using an excellent WordPress plugin.
 This is the beauty of WordPress.
-You simply need no coding knowledge to implement the additional features.
+You need no coding knowledge to implement the additional features.

-You may add a plugin from the WordPress Plugin Repository, and it will be done in few seconds.
+You may add a plugin from the WordPress Plugin Repository, which will be done in a few seconds.

 How to Add a WordPress Plugin?